DafnyVSCode/Dafny-VSCode/README.md

 If you need to change the DafnyServer itself, which should not often be the case, check with [Microsoft Dafny](https://github.com/Microsoft/dafny) in order to integrate your changes.

+## Release

+To release a new version of Dafny-VSCode, follow the description in [RELEASE.md](RELEASE.md).

 [![Analytics](https://ga-beacon.appspot.com/UA-98083145-1/FunctionalCorrectness/dafny-vscode?pixel)](https://github.com/FunctionalCorrectness/dafny-vscode)